mnmnotmail/website/volunteered.md

 At first, these sound like crazy assertions.
-But consider that at least 9% of one billion knowledge workers[^kw] have abandoned email wherever possible for Slack, MS Teams, and other SaaS & intranet messaging applications.
+But consider that at least 9% of one billion knowledge workers[^kw] have abandoned email wherever possible for Slack, MS Teams, and other messaging applications.

 Due to phishing, email is now a universal cybercrime portal[^cp].
 Consumers, organizations, governments, and specific individuals are being targeted relentlessly